-With a wonderful twist on an iconic food that has become part of the great American food tradition, these chicken stuffed peppers are a new and unusual dish that will make the diner sit up and pay attention.
+With a wonderful twist on an iconic food that has become part of the great American food tradition.

-Buffalo chicken is the name that was given to a type of chicken wing invented in Buffalo, New York.
+Buffalo chicken is the name that was given to a type of chicken wing invented in the city of Buffalo, New York.

 In the early 1960’s chicken wings were considered a cheap part of the chicken that was mostly used for making stock.